 Planning Quebec City & Ice Hotel Stays, Carnaval Details

-Advance reservations for tours and many of Quebec’s popular ice and snow attractions are important.
+Advance reservations during Quebec Carnaval for tours and many of the popular ice and snow attractions are important.
 Many families enjoy an overnight in the magically white and frosty Ice Hotel — picture a fancy igloo with rooms — which is erected each winter.
 The temporary ice hotel is made of 400 tons of ice and 12,000 tons of snow and, unsurprisingly, is not heated.
 Appropriate outerwear is included in rates.

 If you prefer the cold of the great outdoors, try your hand at weekend winter camping on the Plains of Abraham with Horizon 5 Plein Air tents.